30 Festive Christmas Cartoons to Watch This Holiday

 Cozy up to these Christmas cartoons

-There’s nothing quite like the nostalgia of a Christmas cartoon.
-The bitter nights when these cartoons graced our television screens, accompanied by plates full of warm cookies, blankets fresh out of the dryer, and, if you were lucky, a light snowfall, were arguably some of the most magical memories of our childhood.
-These animated Christmas movies are truly some of the best holiday films that will remind you how special it is this time of year—and you don’t even need children to watch.
+There’s nothing quite like the nostalgia of Christmas cartoons.
+The bitter nights when these animated Christmas movies graced our television screens, accompanied by plates full of warm cookies, blankets fresh out of the dryer, and, if you were lucky, a light snowfall, were arguably some of the most magical memories of our childhood.
+These films are truly some of the best Christmas movies that will remind you how special it is this time of year—and they aren’t even the best Christmas movies for kids.
+You can gather just the adults to huddle on the couch to watch these classics.
 We won’t tell!
-Make sure you also check out our guide to the best Christmas movies of all time.
+And if you want even more options for all occasions, check out our roundups of these funny Christmas movies, Christmas movies on Disney Plus, and Christmas movies on Netflix.

 The Polar Express (2004)

 I am one of the guilty ones who cries over this movie on the couch every year.
 Based on the book by Chris Van Allsburg, this moving film is about a train that brings the children who stopped believing in Santa to the North Pole—plus it stars none other than Tom Hanks!
 Make sure you have some hot chocolate on hand for this one because you’ll surely feel like a kid again.
-Don’t miss more anything-but-traditional holiday movies we love.
+You’ll also want to check out these Christmas movies on Amazon Prime.

 Rudolph the Red-Nosed Reindeer (1964)

 Rudolph the red-nosed reindeer had a very shiny nose, and if you ever saw it, you would even say it glows.
-All of the other reindeer laugh and call him names and they never let poor Rudolph join any of their reindeer games.
 Then Rudolph meets an elf who is a prospective dentist.
 Wait, is that not how the song goes?
 Well, in this classic Christmas cartoon, the reindeer with the bright red nose and the dental aficionado stumble upon an island of misfit toys.
 Rudolph wants to help them, but it’s too foggy to fly on Christmas Eve.
-This Christmas cartoon serves us a touching lesson about embracing what makes us all unique.
-Create a more festive ambiance in your home with these DIY Christmas decorations.
+After you watch this animated Christmas movie, see if you can nail these Christmas movie trivia questions.

 How the Grinch Stole Christmas (1966)

 Based on the classic book by Dr. Suess, this Christmas cartoon is about this grumpy green character who tries to ruin Christmas for all of Whoville.
 (The Grinch had a heart that was two sizes too small, so can you really blame him?)
 Spoiler alert: Christmas joy can never truly be taken away.
-See which holiday classics originally bombed at the box office.
+Get nostalgic with these Christmas movie quotes that will bring back all the memories.

 A Charlie Brown Christmas (1965)

 This special has been on TV every year since it first aired in 1965, becoming a true staple of the Christmas season.
 Charlie Brown is on a mission to discover the true meaning of Christmas with the help of Snoopy and the rest of the Peanuts squad.
 The soundtrack is pretty great as well.
-Get into the Christmas spirit with these heartwarming stories about meeting Santa.
+Besides just watching Christmas cartoons, plan some of these Christmas activities the whole family will love.

 A Christmas Carol (2009)

-This iconic story has been adapted so many times, and for good reason.
-The story, adapted from the Charles Dickens novel, follows the grumpy Ebenezer Scrooge and the ghosts of Christmas that haunt him.
+This iconic story, adapted from the Charles Dickens novel, follows the grumpy Ebenezer Scrooge and the ghosts of Christmas that haunt him.
 Scrooge is taken on an adventure of self-redemption, learns the importance of being kind, and discovers the true meaning of the holiday season.
 See where A Christmas Carol falls on the list of Christmas movie locations that exist in real life.

 Love stories comes in all shapes and sizes, and in this case, it’s between sisters.
-While not exactly a Christmas cartoon, this wintry Disney favorite takes Princess Anna on a journey with Kristoff and his faithful reindeer Sven to find her sister.
-Plus, Olaf will make you laugh, show you what it really means to be selfless, and make you want to give the warmest hug to your loved ones.
+While not exactly a Christmas cartoon, this wintery Disney favorite takes Princess Anna on a journey with Kristoff and his faithful reindeer Sven to find her sister.
 Shed a few more tears while you’re at it with the best Hallmark Christmas movies of all time.

 Arthur Christmas (2011)

 Ever wonder how Santa delivers all those presents in just one night?
 In this animated film, Santa’s oldest son has completely modernized the operation, using advanced technology and spacecraft to get the job done.
 When one present gets left behind, Santa’s youngest son Arthur and Grandsanta have to get the present to its recipient with the old-fashioned sleigh pulled by reindeer.
-This Christmas cartoon is just one big heartwarming adventure.
-Share some laughs with these funny Christmas jokes.
+Make your kids laugh this season with these hilarious Christmas jokes for kids.

-A more modern Christmas cartoon, Klaus served as the very first Netflix original animated film.
 Smeerensburg is the unhappiest place in the world.
 There resides Klaus, a very skilled toymaker who unfortunately doesn’t like children all that much.
 Then there’s Jesper, the worst postman in the history of postmen, and Alva, a very pessimistic teacher.
 In the true spirit of Christmas, Smeerensburg doesn’t stay the unhappiest place forever.
-Don’t miss these 25 things your mall Santa won’t tell you.
+While you’re baking holiday cookies this season, play some of these Christmas songs to get everyone in the holiday spirit.

 A Garfield Christmas (1987)

 Our favorite orange cat is at it again!
-This Christmas special is based off the Garfield comic strip by Jim Davis.
 Garfield is taken out of his usual daily routine of snacking and being irritated by the dog Odie when they go to his owner’s parents’ house for the holiday.
 Garfield gets the bored and restless crew into the spirit of the holidays.
-Check out the best Christmas Eve traditions you’ll want to start this year.

 The Nightmare Before Christmas (1993)